Listening to Louisiana Women Symposium Held in Baton Rouge, Featured Alumna Donna Brazile

 The funding support for this project was provided though a Ford Foundation grant.
 Additional support also came from the following entities: LSU, Louisiana State Museum, LSU College of Humanities & Social Sciences, LSU Department of History, The T. Harry Williams Oral History Center and Planned Parenthood Gulf Coast.

 The Listening to Louisiana Women Oral History Project is ongoing.
-To participate or recommend someone who would, please contact email@example.com.
+To participate or recommend someone who would, please email@example.com.

 For more information, contact Long at firstname.lastname@example.org or PC Cary at 504-450-0616.